BaronLip/MyTTF_app/README.md

-# Rails-portfolio-project_myttf_app
+# README - Rails-portfolio-project_myttf_app

 ### This is a match tracking app intended for table tennis and a continuation of the Sinatra app.

+### Dependencies:
+Ruby 2.6.1p33

-### Install:
+### Installation:
+Download directory.\
+Within command line/ terminal, navigate to directory:
-1. Run $bundle install.
+1. Within terminal run $bundle install.
 2. $ rails db:migrate.
+3. $ rails s.
-3. Navigate to "http://localhost:3000/" within browser.
+4. Within browser, navigate to "http://localhost:3000/" .
-4. OAuth will not work unless customized by users own key and secret.
+5. OAuth will not work unless customized by users own key and secret.

 ### Features:
 - Signup/Login